philiptaron/systemd/systemd-259/posts/01-resolved-hooks.md

 For many usecases it's quite useful if local services can register additional hostnames for local resolution.
 For example, container and VMMs might want to register the IPs of locally running containers or VMs via a hostname, so that you can access them by name rather than by address.

-With v259 we are making this easy: there's now a "hook" interface in `systemd-resolved`: any privileged local daemon may bind an `AF_UNIX` socket in `/run/systemd/resolve.hook/`, and implement a simple Varlink IPC interface on it.
+With v259 we are making this easy: there's now a "hook" interface in [`systemd-resolved`][systemd-resolved]: any privileged local daemon may bind an `AF_UNIX` socket in `/run/systemd/resolve.hook/`, and implement a simple Varlink IPC interface on it.
 If they do so, `systemd-resolved` will query it for every single local name resolution request, and they can answer positively, negatively, or let the resolution request be processed by the usual DNS based logic.

 If multiple hook services are in place, they are always queried in parallel, to reduce latencies (but if multiple return positively the service with the alphabetically first socket path wins).

 In systemd there are now two services which bind sockets there by default:

-First of all `systemd-machined` makes all local containers/VMs that registered their IP addresses with it resolvable.
+First of all [`systemd-machined`][systemd-machined] makes all local containers/VMs that registered their IP addresses with it resolvable.

-Secondly, `systemd-networkd` makes all hosts resolvable for which its internal DHCP server handed out leases.
+Secondly, [`systemd-networkd`][systemd-networkd] makes all hosts resolvable for which its internal DHCP server handed out leases.

-You might wonder: how does this relate to `nss-mymachines`?
+You might wonder: how does this relate to [`nss-mymachines`][nss-mymachines]?
 That NSS plugin did something very similar to the `systemd-machined` logic implemented now, however, it has one problem: it operates strictly and exclusively on the NSS level, but many programs nowadays bypass that and talk DNS directly with the configured servers.
 Since `systemd-resolved` registers itself as local DNS server in `/etc/resolv.conf` it means the new hook logic works for all types of lookups, regardless if they come via NSS, D-Bus, Varlink or the local DNS stub.
 I think in the longer run we should deprecate `nss-mymachines`.